 Before it gets too cold to work comfortably outside, bring your snowblower up to speed by oiling and greasing moving parts (your owner’s manual will tell you what needs to be done), changing the spark plug (consult your owner’s manual for the correct plug), touching up scratches and scrapes with fresh paint, and checking the air pressure in the tires.

-You should also check belt tightness and adjust cables so they are taut.
+As part of your early fall home maintenance, you should also check your snowblower’s belt tightness and adjust cables so they are taut.

 Next item: gas.
 If you forgot to drain the gas or run your snowblower dry in the spring, you now have stale gas in the tank.
 That gas can foul your engine, so get it out by either draining the gas line or pumping out the tank with a siphon hose, available at retailers like Canadian Tire.
 Then refill the tank with fresh gas and start the snowblower to ensure it’s running smoothly.